BuildCraft/BuildCraft/README.md

 #### Frequently reported
 * java.lang.AbstractMethodError - Incompatibility between BC/Forge/Mod using BC API.
 Usually not a BC issue
-* Quarry causes flickering - Try without optifine, if it still flickers, report it
+* Render issue (Quarry causes flickering) - Try without optifine, if it still flickers, report it

 ### Compiling and packaging Buildcraft
 1. Ensure that `Apache Ant` (found [here](http://ant.apache.org/)) and `Git` (found [here](http://git-scm.com/)) are installed correctly on your system.